GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 #### Symmetric sparse matrices

 For sparse [symmetric matrices](https://en.wikipedia.org/wiki/Symmetric_matrix), TNL offers a format storing only a half of the matrix elements.
 More precisely, ony the matrix diagonal and the elements bellow are stored in the memory.
 The matrix elements above the diagonal are deduced from those bellow.
 If such a symmetric format is used on GPU, atomic operations must be used in some matrix operations.
-For this reason, symmetric matrices are allowed only for when the matrix elements values are expressed with `float` and `double` type.
+For this reason, symmetric matrices can be combined only with matrix elements values expressed in `float` or `double` type.
 An advantage of the symmetric formats is lower memory consumption.
 Since less data need to be transferred from the memory, better performance might be observed.
 In some cases, however, the use of atomic operations on GPU may cause performance drop.
 Mostly we can see approximately the same performance compared to general formats but we can profit from lower memory requirements which is appreciated especially on GPU.
 The following example shows how to create symmetric sparse matrix.

 \includelineno SymmetricSparseMatrixExample.cpp